katharinalisalin/demo-bug-template/contribution.md

   [request a change]: requesting-a-change.md
   [ask a question]: https://github.com/squidfunk/mkdocs-material/discussions

-### Code of Conduct
+## Code of Conduct

-When opening an issue, you should keep the following things in mind:
+As maintainers of Material for MkDocs, we strive to create a positive and supportive community, where all members are treated with respect and dignity.
+We believe in upholding high standards of behavior and conduct.
+Therefore, we request all contributors to keep the following values in mind when working within this project's environment:

 - treat the community and the maintainers with respect
 - use welcoming, inclusive and respectful language